Wexford Coach Education Plan 2017/2018

-Please see attached schedule for Coach Education in Wexford for 2016/2017.
+Please see attached schedule for Coach Education in Wexford for 2017/2018.
 These courses are open to all, but must be booked in advance.
 Booking can be done online or by contacting your coaching officer/secretary in your club.
-All foundation awards will take place as part of the club cluster program in your local region.
-Award 1 courses take place on a district level.

 The GAA Strategic Vision and Action Plan 2009-2015 identified the immediate need to prioritise and support the development of players and coaches as key to the long- term success and health of Gaelic games.

 To create a coaching system which produces and supports the development of coaches and players, the GAA must implement a Coach Development strategy of the highest quality .

 Coach Education Model